To get started, you’ll need to provide a few details about yourself and your vehicle:

 What level of coverage you’d like (third party, TPFT or fully comprehensive) or any additional coverage you’d like to add on.

-Our search engine will then fetch you quotes from a range of insurers across the market.
+You'll then be presented with quotes from a range of insurers across the market.
 You can sort these results by price and filter them for your desired coverage until you find the policy best suited to you.
 Clicking through will take you to your selected insurer’s site to fill out an application for a policy.

 Car insurance can provide financial protection against damage to your vehicle and to the vehicles, property and lives of other road users.
 Policies pay out to cover the repair or replacement of a vehicle that has been damaged in an accident or stolen and to cover legal costs and claims for compensation related to use of your vehicle.